guardianproject/gnupg-for-android/README.md

 ## Target Platform

 We would like to target as many Android platforms as possible.
-Currently there are two limiting APIs:
+Currently there are three limiting APIs:

 * `regex` - provided in Android 2.2, SDK android-8 and above
 * `pthread_rwlock*` - provided in Android 2.3, SDK android-9 and above